SaphMB/IWD-workshop/_posts/2018-03-08-8-fonts-and-text-formatting.md

 ---
 layout: post
-title: Fonts and text formatting
+title: Text formatting and styling
 ---

+*Making text more readable with formatting*

 During this workshop, you'll be updating and formatting a webpage about [Dorothy Vaughan](https://www.nasa.gov/content/dorothy-vaughan-biography).
 The basic text you'll be editing can be found [here](https://saphmb.github.io/iwd-workshop/dorothy/).